Home ยป Topics ยป Garden

 • Houseplants

-When selecting plants for containers, consider their mature size, growth habits, and container size needed to accommodate their root systems.
-If choosing trees or shrubs, seek out dwarf varieties where possible to ensure they won’t outgrow their containers too quickly.
-It’s also a good idea to pay attention to sunlight and water requirements to ensure they thrive in their container environment.
+When selecting plants, consider mature size, growth habits, and the container size needed to accommodate their root systems.
+If choosing trees or shrubs, look for dwarf varieties to prevent outgrowing the pot too quickly.

-• Plant in odd numbers for a more visually pleasing look.
+• Plant in odd numbers for the most visually pleasing look.

 Thriller, Filler, and Spiller Plant Ideas